Favoriser la montée de lait maternel : 10 astuces essentielles pour les jeunes mamans

 Some common mistakes can slow down the flow of milk and complicate breastfeeding, often without the mother being aware of it.

-Among them, spacing out feedings to “give the milk time to reconstitute” is a preconceived idea that can lead to a drop in lactation.
+Among them, spacing out feedings to "give the milk time to reconstitute" is a misconception that can lead to a drop in lactation.

 Similarly, poor positioning or incorrect latching can limit the stimulation needed for optimal breast milk production.